UNSW-Data-Soc/unsw-data-soc.github.io/_posts/2020-09-28-essential-skills-checklist-for-aspiring-data-scientists.md

 So you want to get hired as a data scientist, but just what skills do you need to qualify for the job?

-At Data Soc, we care about you and your career opportunities, and we want you to get your dream job in your dream field (assuming it’s data science.
+At DataSoc, we care about you and your career opportunities, and we want you to get your dream job in your dream field (assuming it’s data science.
 This might not be the blog post for you if you’re an aspiring screenwriter).
-So, today, we present a checklist of essential skills for every data scientist.
+So, today, we present a checklist of essential skills for every data scientists.

 <!--more-->